xbenov/gcomp-rescue/ATTACK-Database-server-game.md

 Go to your trusty `msfconsole` and again search for "**phpmyadmin**" .
 There’s multiple remote code exploits but only one uses local file inclusion and it’s the one **from 2018**.
 Use it.
 Now go see what options are available and set the proper **PASSWORD, USERNAME and RHOSTS**.
 Check the **LHOST** and make sure it’s set to your **IP address 10.10.30.102**.
 After that, just type `run`.
 After a while (sometimes it takes a minute) a **meterpreter session** should be opened.

 Look up what commands you can use with meterpreter session if you want to have a look around.
 After the session started, type `ls` command to see where you are and what files are here.
 You will see that we are in the phpMyAdmin application folder.
-There’s one file here that should be interesting and it’s the **config.inc.php**, the configuration file of phpMyAdmin.
+There’s one file here that should be interesting and it’s the main configuration file of phpMyAdmin.
 There’s some interesting **settings left behind** in that file that pose a great security risk.
 Find them.

 The flag is login credentials to MySQL in the form “**username:password**”.

 ### Hints:
 <details>
-  <summary>HINT 1</summary>
+  <summary>HINT</summary>

+The exploit module is called “phpmyadmin_lfi_rce”

+Set the user and password to the ones you found in Task 2

+The configuration file of phpMyAdmin is called config.inc.php

+Look a the bottom of the file

 </details>